-This year the summer solstice is on December 22nd and this is a wonderful time to celebrate the light of consciousness within ourselves and within others.
+Every year the summer solstice is around December 22nd and this is a wonderful time to celebrate the light of consciousness within ourselves and within others.
 Since this is the day with the most daylight hours it is a great time to contemplate our inner light as well as looking beyond the surface and seeing the light that shines within others.
 Ask yourself ‘what puts a sparkle in your eyes and makes you shine?’

 It is quite appropriate then that in Chinese Medicine summer relates to the Fire element for which the primary organ is the Heart, the organ that is said to house both the mind and the spirit.
 The Heart corresponds with both relationships, and how we love and relate to others and ourselves, as well as to our consciousness and our mental activity.

 Summer is the most yang season, a time when we seem to have more energy and want to do more, and Fire energy is expansive and spreads easily.
 Use this time to connect with your spirit and your purpose, with inspiration and with joy.
 This is a time of ideas, a time to work smarter rather than harder, to be creative and make important decisions by allowing your Heart to guide you.
 Your key thought for this summer is Love and loving yourself is the action.

 Western medicine describes the right side of your heart as maintaining pulmonary circulation to your lungs while the left side of your heart pumps blood to your extremities.
 In Chinese medicine your Heart is considered the master of your body and the emperor of your organs.
 It has many functions that go above and beyond simply acting as a pump.
 It still governs blood circulation and controls the blood vessels, but it also: